 The Bible declares, “For there is one God and one Mediator between God and men, the Man Christ Jesus” (1 Timothy 2:5).
-Only through Jesus can the sinner be reconciled to God (John 14:5–6; Romans 5:1–2).
+Only through Jesus, the Creator of all, can the sinner be reconciled to God (John 14:5–6; Romans 5:1–2).
 Thus, the apostle rules out the need for all human mediators such as Mary or any other human being.

 Because of Christ’s humanity, He can truly sympathize with men: “Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession.
 For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
 Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need” (Hebrews 4:14–16).
 Solo Christo!

 In summary, Solo Christo means that Christ saves both completely and for all time (Hebrews 7:25).
-For He alone is Supreme (Colossians 1:18), King of kings (Revelation 19:16), Redeemer (Galatians 3:13), High Priest (Hebrews 4:14), and the sole Mediator between God and man (1 Timothy 2:5).
+For He alone is Supreme (Colossians 1:18), the Creator (Colossians 1:16), King of kings (Revelation 19:16), Redeemer (Galatians 3:13), High Priest (Hebrews 4:14), and the sole Mediator between God and man (1 Timothy 2:5).
 In Him, believers can be “more than conquerors” (Romans 8:37) over both sin and its wages, death (Galatians 2:20).
-No other created being is qualified to take Christ’s place for He alone is the worthy One (Revelation 5:9).
+No other created being is qualified to take the place of God’s Son for He alone is the worthy One (Revelation 5:9).